FreshHead/money_balance/README.md

 # money_balance
-App for tracking expenses on Python.
+Desktop app for tracking expenses on Python.
 Uses postgreSQL to store data and pyGTK for UI.